Stacey Muirhead Captial Management

 GOVERNING PRINCIPLES

 We are interested in developing a meaningful long-term relationship with everyone who shows confidence in us by entrusting their capital to our care.
 We attempt through strict adherence to the governing principles detailed below to attract those who expect to stay with us a long period of time.
-While we acknowledge the necessity of generating acceptable long term results which justify such a long term horizon, we think that an equally important determinant to sustaining a successful long term relationship with our investors is ensuring that they have an adequate understanding of our principles of operation including both our objectives and our limitations.
-We think these governing principles are what set us apart from many other investment alternatives and we believe that the understanding and acceptance of these principles by our unitholders will afford us a sustainable competitive advantage in our efforts to generate superior investment returns for them.
+While we acknowledge the necessity of generating acceptable investment results which justify such a long term horizon, we think that an equally important determinant to sustaining a successful relationship with our investors is ensuring that they have an adequate understanding of our principles of operation including both our objectives and our limitations.
+We think these governing principles are what set us apart from many other investment alternatives and we believe that the understanding and acceptance of these principles by our investors will afford us a sustainable competitive advantage in our efforts to generate superior investment returns for them.

 Our governing principles are: